Souvik-Nayak/forum2k-devathon-2022/README.md

 |Aditya Prasad Mishra|adimish777@gmail.com|Frontend, Ideation & Testing|

 ### References
-Affix links to the online tools/repositories/blogs etc., which helped you along the development of the project.
+Affix links to the online tools/repositories/blogs etc, which helped you along the development of the project.